RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 **Note**

-> This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can put or assess the files into the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#use-samba-share-of-emulationstations-themes-on-retropie)).
+> This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can access and modify files in the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#use-samba-share-of-emulationstations-themes-on-retropie)).

 ### What You Will Need